 My goal was to find single pigment colors that would mix together efficiently so that most colors could be produced by mixing just two pigments.
 Many people find that if they mix too many pigments, they end up creating ‘mud’.
 With this set, generally two, but at most three pigments may be needed to create any hue you want.
 The palette colours are also useful alone.
 Here are the colors painted out using DANIEL SMITH professional watercolors.
 Notice the wonderful granulation of many of them, especially the Goethite.

-The Ultimate Mixing Selection is not intended as a limited palette, though it can be, but as a basic set to work with.
-You only need to buy 14 tubes of paint.
-You may wish to buy other colors for convenience, or you may choose to create you own custom-mixes of convenience colors with these original tubes by making up a mixed-orange or a mixed-purple or some mixed-greens if you work with them a lot.
+The Ultimate Mixing Set is not intended as a limited palette, though it can be, but as a basic set to work with.
+You may wish to buy other colors for convenience, or you may choose to create your own custom-mixes of convenience colors like a mixed-orange or a mixed-purple or some mixed-greens if you work with them a lot.
 You should find you can make pretty much any hue you choose.

 The selection is designed to incorporate the full range of watercolor characteristics – some colors are granulating, some staining, some opaque and so on, so you can explore not just hue but characteristics as well.